 What are we going to do?

-This isn’t what you expected and you hoped it would never happen.
-You put the health and welfare of a loved one in the hands of another, someone you trusted, and that trust was violated.
-The Baltimore and Maryland nursing home, assisted living facility or group home failed to live up to their word, and your family member has suffered from abuse, neglect or an act of negligence and was injured or killed.
+Abuse and medical malpractice can feel like your worst nightmare has come true.
+You put the health and welfare of a loved one in the hands of a professional, someone you trusted, and that trust was violated.
+Whether in Maryland or Baltimore, the nursing home or group home staff failed to live up to their word, and your family member suffered because of it.
+As a result of their negligence, your loved one was injured or killed.

 You may be confused and angry, not only at the professional you trusted, but at yourself because you think you made the wrong decision.
 Don’t blame yourself.
-Find out who is responsible and make them accountable.
+Find out who is responsible and hold them accountable.

 Abuse and neglect come in many forms and can result in a number of injuries:

-see what’s going on.
+identify what’s going on.